 Each Educators Making a Difference grant will provide up to $2000 per recipient and can be used toward buying diverse titles, hosting diversity-focused student or community events, diversity audits of existing collections, or any other project that supports diverse literature.

-We will open a new application cycle on February 8, 2023.
-Please follow us on social media or subscribe to our newsletter for updates!
+Applications are currently closed.
+Please follow us on social media or subscribe to our newsletter for updates on when they reopen!

 - Applicant must be a teacher, librarian, or other educator, employed in a student-facing role where they work with students from kindergarten through 12th grade.
 Applicants should be employed at least part-time at a school, library, or educational organization.
 Substitutes are not currently eligible.

 - This is a United States-based grant so the applicant must be an educator at a US-based school or organization.

 - Applicant must plan to use grant funds to integrate diverse literature in their classroom, through diversity audits of an existing collection, hosting diversity-focused student or community events, book purchases, author visits, activities, book clubs, school-wide reads, and other projects that support diverse literature.
 Applicant must provide a list of diverse titles if they plan to purchase books with grant funds.